Gallery-of-Kaeon/Kaeon-FUSION/README.md

 execute Kaeon Dev through Java and give the name of the file containing the code as a second argument.
 Any other arguments will be passed to the script.

+We suggest getting started with the "Hello world" example below:

+    Use: Standard

+    Log Line: "Hello, world!"

 ### You say this language can theoretically do anything?

 Kaeon FUSION can expand its functionality at runtime through modular interfaces.